 These cookies can be held in an airtight container at room temperature for up to a week.
 This should give you plenty of time to enjoy them or make them before your holiday party!

-If you loved these cookies then check out our other great Easter Recipes!
+If you loved these cookies, check out more great Easter Recipes!

 - EASY & DELICIOUS EASTER DINNER RECIPES